zerobox-ai/rembg-greenscreen/README.md

 - The bottleneck for me is now CPU, with 4+ workers I get 100% CPU utilisation even on a 16 core machine
 - I am now getting ~45fps which seems to be the limit for my machine
 - Please play with the parallel version, experiment with different numbers of worker nodes and GPU batch sizes -- you will get OOM on your GFX easily so need to set them at the right level.
+- Removed the experimental compression idea, and any unneeded code in general.
+- Removed all the static image stuff from the original repo, this is 100% aimed at creating green screen mattes
+- The parallel version now detects the FPS and number of frames, I think you do actually get slightly better alignment if you set the correct FPS in FFMPEG from the get go

  [My Whimsical notes](https://whimsical.com/ffmpeg-virtial-greenscreen-tS2T9uthKdCWhxvBAFUcy) are here